 The numbers published by the German Hotel and Restaurant Association (DEHOGA) speak for themselves.
-As of September 30, 2020, 2,096,724 people were employed in the industry.
-That number was around 325,000 more on the same day in 2019.
+As of September 30, 2021 1.985.000 people were employed in the foodservice industry.
+Again a decrease in comparison to 2020, where 2,096,724 people have worked in the industry.
+In comparison, that number was around 325,000 more on the same day in 2019.
 According to a recent DEHOGA survey, the shortage of skilled workers is a concern for nearly 80 percent (79.6%) of all establishments.

 Things aren’t looking better in other countries either.
 The Global State of the Hospitality Industry Report 2021 proves the shortage of skilled workers is one of the main problems facing the gastronomy industry worldwide.
 Conducted by the cash register supplier Lightspeed, this survey asked 850 restaurant managers from the USA, Canada, the United Kingdom, Germany, France and the Netherlands about the current situation in their industry.